Tensor diagrams and cluster combinatorics at punctures: Compatibility of weight vectors

 \section{Compatibility of weight vectors}

 With the above preliminaries established, the next several sections investigate properties of $P$-clusters in the cluster algebras $\mathscr{A}(\mathcal{M})$.
 The present section introduces a compatibility notion for elements of the weight lattice which we expect models compatibility of cluster variables.
+We use freely here the Coxeter-theoretic terminology of roots, weights, ordered set partitions, etc. from Section~\ref{subsec:G}.

 The maximal faces of the Coxeter complex are indexed by permutations.
 The closure $\overline{C}_w$ of the facet $C_w$ indexed by the permutation $w$ consists of weight vectors $\lambda$ whose coordinates satisfy $\lam_{w(1)} \geq \cdots \geq \lam_{w(k)}$. \begin{definition} A pair of weight vectors $\lambda,\mu \in P$ is $w$-{\sl sortable} if both these vectors lie in $\overline{C_w}$.
 The pair is $W$-sortable if it is $w$-sortable for some $w \in W$.